$43.99 $53.99 Buy It Now

 I recommend using a clean, dry cloth right away.
 Gently blot the area where the liquid has spilled, making sure not to rub the stain, as this can spread it further or push it deeper into the material.
 Ensure that I use a cloth that won’t leave fibers behind, such as microfiber or cotton.
 This step is crucial for absorbing as much of the liquid as possible without causing additional damage.

-See also How to make log furniture
+See also How to clean oiled wood furniture

 While blotting, it’s important to change the cloth frequently to avoid transferring the absorbed substance back onto the surface.
 Continue this process until I notice that the fabric is no longer picking up any moisture.
 If needed, I can even use paper towels for efficiency, but I must be careful not to apply too much pressure.